 Amazon Kinesis is a suite of services that helps real-time processing of streaming data at scale.
 Kinesis enables applications to ingest, buffer, and process streaming data with ease, making it a vital part for real-time analytics scenarios [7].

-Amazon managed streaming for apache kafka (MSK):
+Amazon managed streaming for apache kafka

-Amazon MSK is a fully managed Kafka service that simplifies the deployment, scaling, and management of Apache Kafka clusters.
+Amazon Managed Streaming for Apache Kafka (MSK) is a fully managed Kafka service that simplifies the deployment, scaling, and management of Apache Kafka clusters.
 It provides a reliable and scalable platform for streaming data, supporting various analytics and data processing applications [8].

-Amazon OpenSearch Service:
+Amazon OpenSearch Service

 Amazon OpenSearch Service is a managed service for Elasticsearch, offering powerful search and analytics capabilities.
 It simplifies the deployment and operation of Elasticsearch clusters, making it easier for users to build scalable search applications [9].

-Amazon QuickSight:
+Amazon QuickSight

 Amazon QuickSight is a fast, cloud-powered business analytics service that enables users to create interactive dashboards and visualizations.
 QuickSight makes it easy to derive insights from data, enhancing the decision-making process [10].

-Amazon Redshift:
+Amazon Redshift

 Amazon Redshift is a fully managed data warehouse service that is improved for high-performance analysis.
 It allows users to run complex queries on large datasets, making it a cornerstone for data warehousing and analytics [11].

-AWS Clean Rooms:
+AWS clean rooms

 In the realm of compliance and data privacy, AWS Clean Rooms (Preview) offers a secure and isolated environment for analyzing sensitive data.
 It addresses the need for secure data processing in compliance with regulatory requirements [12].

-AWS Data Exchange:
+AWS data exchange

 AWS Data Exchange serves as a marketplace for discovering and subscribing to third-party data sets.
 It promotes data collaboration and accessibility, providing a platform for users to find and use valuable external data [13].

-AWS Data Pipeline:
+AWS data pipeline

 AWS Data Pipeline is a web service for orchestrating and automating the movement and transformation of data between different AWS services.
 It simplifies the creation, scheduling, and management of data pipelines [14].

-AWS Glue:
+AWS glue

 AWS Glue is a fully managed extract, transform, and load (ETL) service that automates data preparation for analysis.
 It provides a serverless environment for running ETL jobs, making data integration more efficient [15].

-Figure 2 Ingestion layer against source systems (AWS Blog).
+Figure 11.2: Ingestion layer against source systems (AWS Blog)

-AWS Lake Formation:
+AWS lake formation

 Figure 3 Governance and transformation layer prepares data in the lake (AWS Blog).